-Amazon Fire TV tips and tricks: 9 hidden features about Amazon’s TV streamer
+Amazon Fire TV Tips and Tricks: Nine Hidden Features about Amazon’s TV Streamer

 If you’re looking to access apps like Netflix, Amazon Prime Video, and Hulu, it’s hard to beat Amazon’s Fire TV lineup of devices.
 From watching movies and live TV to playing games on the big screen, Amazon’s Fire OS devices are the best way to build your entertainment system.
-It also has some of the best support you can find today, plus, you can utilize several tweaks to make the experience personalized.
+They also have some of the best support you can find today, plus, you can utilize several tweaks to make the experience personalized.

-Just press and hold the home button to open up a pop-up menu with quick select for options like Power, Mirroring or Settings.
-Simple.
+- Press and hold the “home-icon button” to open up a quick-select pop-up menu for options like “Power,” “Mirroring,” and “Settings.”

-If you have an Amazon Fire tablet, you can actually use it as a second screen when watching content on Amazon Prime Instant or for navigating around your Fire Stick.
-You can also push content to your tablet, meaning you can enjoy your Fire TV even if someone else is using the TV.
+If you have an Amazon Fire tablet, you can use it as a second screen for watching content on Amazon Prime Instant or for navigating around your Fire Stick.
+You can also push content to your tablet, meaning you can enjoy your Fire TV even if someone else uses the actual TV.

-3. Mirror your Fire Tablet to your TV
+Fire TV Feature #3: Mirror Your Fire Tablet to Your TV

-Amazon allows you to place Parental Controls on your Amazon Prime Instant account or apps installed onto your Fire TV device.
-Not only does this keep your kids from accessing inappropriate content, but it also means you shouldn’t end up with any surprise payments.
+Amazon allows you to place Parental Controls on your Amazon Prime Instant account or the apps installed on your Fire TV device.
+This option keeps your kids from accessing inappropriate content, and it also means you won’t end up with any surprise payments.

 While a device-level setting for Parental Controls will cover all Amazon content on your device, you’ll still need to set one individually for other apps such as Netflix.

-Did you know the Fire TV set-top-box supports Bluetooth headphone connectivity?
-Well, you do now.
+Did you know that the Fire TV set-top-box supports Bluetooth headphone connectivity?
+If you didn’t, you do now.
+The process is simple.

 If you don’t like clutter on your home screen, you can remove the featured apps from your recently used tab.

-To do so, just navigate to the item you wish to remove and below it next to “More info” you should see a “Remove from recent” option.
-Clicking it will banish it from your homepage until the next time you use the app.
+To do so, navigate to the item you wish to remove, and below it next to “More info,” you should see a “Remove from recent” option.
+Clicking it will remove it from your homepage until the next time you use the app.

-Want to make your Amazon Fire TV seem a little more personal?
-You can do so easily by simply uploading a set of images to an Amazon Cloud Drive linked to the same account you set your Fire TV up with, and you’re good to go!
-You get 5GB free just for setting it up, so that’s plenty of space to upload a few glossy images.
+Simply upload a set of images to an Amazon Cloud Drive linked to the same account you set your Fire TV up with, and you’re good to go!
+You get 5GB free just for setting the cloud drive up, so that’s plenty of space to upload a few glossy images.

-To access the images, just go to the Photos tab on your Fire TV and you can then browse through the uploaded photos or set them as a screensaver.
+To access the images, go to the “Photos” tab on your Fire TV and then browse through the uploaded photos or set them as a screensaver.

-By either browsing Amazon’s online catalogue or navigating directly to the app you want, you’ll be able to purchase it and push it to your Fire TV device so long as it’s linked to the Amazon account you purchased the app with.
+By either browsing Amazon’s online catalog or navigating directly to the app you want, you’ll be able to buy it and push it to your Fire TV device, so long as it’s linked to the Amazon account where you purchased the app.